felipehaack/pStorageAccess/README.md

 pStorageAccess
 ===============

-An Example for User Access Session With Expiration (Storage).
+An example for user access session with time expiration (Storage).

 I created an example about how you can to use the Storage feature from HTML5 for user access session with time expiration.